mattloker/earnGrassCoins/README.md

 If you’re looking for a low-power, passive income setup, running the Grass Community Extension on Raspberry Pi is a great option.
 While the Linux Desktop Version didn’t work for me, this Chromium-based method is a reliable alternative.

 Since Chromium is already running, you can install multiple nodes to diversify your passive income.
-If you’re interested in earning more, consider adding the Gradient Network, Nodepay, Openloop, and Bless Network to your setup.
+If you’re interested in earning more, consider adding the Gradient Network, Nodepay, Bless Network and MystNodes Network to your setup.

 💰 Happy earning! 🚀